AI ARCHITECTURE

 IN A NUTSHELL

 I create AI architecture for organizations that really want to use AI – not just talk about it.
+Because doing is like wanting, just more intense.

 For decision-makers who understand that a system is not good because it impresses, but because it can still be explained two years down the line.